A Wasserstein perspective of Vanilla GANs: Vanilla GANs with network discriminator

 \begin{theorem} Let $ L,B>0$, and $0 <\alpha < 1$.
 Then there are constants $C^{\prime}, C^{\prime \prime}, C^{\prime \prime\prime} >0$ depending on $d, L, \alpha$ and $B$ with the following properties: For any $\varepsilon \in(0,1 / 2)$ and any $f \in \Lip(L,B)$, there is a ReLU neural network $\Phi_{\varepsilon}$ with no more than $\lceil C^{\prime} \log_2(\varepsilon^{-\frac{1}{1-\alpha}})\rceil $ layers, $\lceil C^{\prime \prime} \varepsilon^{-\frac{d}{1-\alpha}}\log^2_2(\varepsilon^{-\frac{1}{1-\alpha}})\rceil $ nonzero weights and $\lceil C^{\prime \prime \prime} \varepsilon^{-\frac{d}{1-\alpha}}(\log_2^2(\varepsilon^{-\frac{1}{1-\alpha}}) \vee \log_2(\varepsilon^{-\frac{1}{1-\alpha}}))\rceil$ neurons such that

 \end{theorem} Since there are many different reasons why controlling the Hölder constant of neural networks is interesting (with stability probably being the most prominent one), \Cref{approx_res_hoelder} is of interest on its own.
 Combining \Cref{hoelder_oracle} and \Cref{approx_res_hoelder} with a standard approximation result for the generator approximation error, such as \citet[Theorem 1]{Yarotsky2017}, leads to a rate of convergence.
+The networks in $\mathcal{G}$ approximating the function $G^*\in \operatorname{Lip}(M, \mathcal{Z})$ are only required to be measurable without any additional smoothness assumption.